ryan-mars/stochastic/website/docs/event-storming/what.md

 > 💡 We recommend thinking through things from the perspective of the various decision makers and in some cases even creating an influence map to drive these conversations and get the right participants.

 If you'd like help with this conversation, we're here to help.
-You can [schedule a call with us for free](/get-help).
+You can [schedule a free call with us](/get-help).